vfmd/vfmd-spec/doc/specification.md

         _enclosed content_ without being part of a link, enclosed within the text forming the _opening link tag_ and the text forming the _closing link tag_.
-For HTML output, the text forming the _closing link tag_ should be [html-escaped] before being output.
+For HTML output, the text forming the _closing link tag_ should be [html-text-escaped] before being output.

      7. The [top node] is popped off